-the number of units they own.
-You can see this on the member status report.
+You can see your percentage of ownership for any given date on the member status report.

-You can also see the total value of your share of the club on any day.
-It is determined by by multiplying the number of units you own by your daily unit value.
+You can also see the total value of your share of the club on that date.

+It is determined by by multiplying the number of units you own by the daily unit value.
 This is just like the way you'd determine total value if you owned mutual fund shares in your personal investment account.
 If you owned 100 shares and the value of a share at the end of the day was \$8.00, your mutual fund holding would be worth \$800.